 Rounded Tip Slicers

-You will also see knives called 'slicers' but also sometimes called carvers, that have rounded-tips and long narrow blades.
+You will also see knives called ‘slicers’ but also sometimes called carvers, that have rounded-tips and long narrow blades.
 An example is the Mercer Culinary Renaissance 11-Inch Granton Edge Slicing Knife.
 Although knives like this are sometimes seen in restaurant with carving stations to reduce danger to guest from the pointed tips, at home, they are usually only used for ham, or for very uniform and boneless roasts.
+You probably do not need a dedicated meat slicing knife and can use one carving knife for poultry and meat.

-There is a sub-category of these knife type specially called salmon slicers.
+There is a sub-category of these knife types specially called salmon slicers.
 These are very long and very thin and flexible; thinner than ham slicers.
 They are meant for slicing the delicate flesh of smoked salmon, such as Nova lox (not to be confused with sashimi knives meant for sushi chefs).
 The reason the point is absent is to keep you from accidentally piercing the ham (or the salmon) as you saw the knife back and forth.
 These knives can be used for slicing the breast meat off roasted turkey, as well.
 Rounded-tip slices very often come with granton edges.

 These rounded-tip slicers are further sub-divided into knives marketed specifically for slicing tomatoes A sharp chef’s knife, utility knife, etc. will have no problem slicing through a tomato, and you probably do not need a specific knife for slicing salmon.